Etna: the fiery giant of Sicily

 - nighttime observation of eruptions (when permitted)

-A journey through nature and culture
+A journey between nature and culture

 Why visit Etna